Magic Theatre: 2000 - present

 Loretta Greco was artistic director from 2008 to 2020.
-Prior to joining Magic, she was the producing artistic director of the Women's Project in New York City.
+Prior to joining the Magic Theatre, she was the producing artistic director of the Women's Project in New York City.
 In her first season she used a viral fundraising campaign to recover from a financial crisis and keep the season going.

-In the fall of 2010, the Magic Theatre collaborated with the Marin Theatre Company and the American Conservatory Theater to put on "The Brother/Sister Plays," a set of plays by Tarell Alvin McCraney.
-The Magic performed "The Brothers Size", which was directed by Octavio Solis and starred Tobie Windham, Joshua Elijah Reese, and Alex Ubokudom, with a set design by James Faerron.
-Among the other plays at the Magic in 2010 two were listed in the San Francisco Chronicle's Top Ten: Luis Alfaro's Oedipus el Rey and Liz Duffy Adams' Or.
+In late 2010, the Magic Theatre collaborated with the Marin Theatre Company and the American Conservatory Theater to put on "The Brother/Sister Plays", a set of plays by Tarell Alvin McCraney.
+The Magic Theatre performed The Brothers Size, which was directed by Octavio Solis and starred Tobie Windham, Joshua Elijah Reese, and Alex Ubokudom, with a set design by James Faerron.
+Among the other plays at the theatre in 2010 two were listed in the San Francisco Chronicle's top ten: Luis Alfaro's Oedipus el Rey and Liz Duffy Adams' Or.

-In April 2021, Sean San José was appointed as Artistic Director.
+In April 2021, Sean San José was appointed as artistic director.

 Actors

-Actors who have performed at the Magic include Danny Glover, Peter Coyote, Kathy Baker, Ed Harris, John O'Keefe (also playwright), and the original cast of The Late Henry Moss, Nick Nolte, Sean Penn, Woody Harrelson, James Gammon and Cheech Marin.
+Actors who have performed at the Magic Theatre include Danny Glover, Peter Coyote, Kathy Baker, Ed Harris, John O'Keefe (also a playwright), the original cast of The Late Henry Moss, Nick Nolte, Sean Penn, Woody Harrelson, James Gammon and Cheech Marin.